Henry Peach Robinson: Works

-He was one of the most prominent art photographers of his day.
-His third and the most famous composite picture, "Fading Away" (1858) was both popular and fashionably morbid.
+Robinson was one of the most prominent art photographers of his day.
+His third and the most famous composite picture, "Fading Away" (1858), was both popular and fashionably morbid.
 He was a follower of the pre-Raphaelites and was influenced by the aesthetic views of John Ruskin.
 In his Pre-Raphaelite phase he attempted to realize moments of timeless significance in a "mediaeval" setting, anticipating the work of Julia Margaret Cameron, Burne-Jones and the Symbolists.

-According to his letters, he was influenced by the paintings of J.M.W.
-Turner.
-He defended composite photography, asserting that the creation of combination photographs were as demanding of the photographer as paintings were of the artist.
+According to his letters, he was influenced by the paintings of J. M. W. Turner.
+He defended composite photography, asserting that the creation of combination photographs was as demanding of the photographer as paintings were of the artist.
 Robinson compared the making of Fading Away with Zeuxis' legendary combining of the best features of five young ladies from Crotona to produce his picture of Helena.

 Collections

 Robinson's work is held in the permanent collections of several institutions, including the Johnson Museum of Art, the Clark Art Institute, the Seattle Art Museum, the Saint Louis Art Museum, the George Eastman Museum, the Worcester Art Museum, the SFMOMA, the University of Michigan Museum of Art, the LACMA, the Harvard Art Museums, the Princeton University Art Museum, the Metropolitan Museum of Art, the J. Paul Getty Museum, and the National Gallery of Victoria.